hpc/charliecloud/doc/ch-convert_desc.rst

     Output image format is :code:`FMT`; inferred if omitted.

   :code:`--tmp DIR`
-    Path to temporary directory.
-Storage may be needed up to twice the uncompressed size of the image, depending on the input and output formats.
+    A sub-directory is created in :code:`DIR` and removed at the end of a successful conversion. **If this script crashes or errors out, the temporary directory is left behind to assist in debugging.** Storage may be needed up to twice the uncompressed size of the image, depending on the input and output formats.
 Default: :code:`$TMPDIR` if specified; otherwise :code:`/var/tmp`.

   :code:`-v`, :code:`--verbose`
     Print extra chatter.
 Can be repeated.